 The Banbury Town Cup and the Beaumont Pease attract some of the leading amateur men from around the region while the Bache Hay Trophy is our top ladies’ competition.
 Tadmarton also hosts a national Fathers & Daughters foursomes event that has become increasingly popular since it began in 2011.

 The Beaumont Pease is Tadmarton’s most prestigious trophy and attracts a quality field of single figure amateur golfers from around the region with handicaps of eight or less.
-A Berks, Bucks and Oxon Order of Merit event, it is played over 36-holes with the best net medal score winning the Beaumont Pease while the Harold King Cup is awarded to the player with the best gross score
+A Berks, Bucks and Oxon Order of Merit event, it is played over 36-holes with the best net medal score winning the Beaumont Pease while the Harold King Cup is awarded to the player with the best gross score.
+To enter, please download the entry form, post or email to our office.
+Flexible payment options are available.
+Click here for Entry form.

 The origins of the Banbury Town Cup are unknown but the cup is inscribed Tadmarton Heath Golf Cup 1925.
 It is an 18-hole medal competition open to members and non-members.